howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_1.md

  - How to configure and run PHPUnit
  - How to configure and run PHP Code Sniffer
  - How to configure and run PHPStan
- - How to use a Makefile
+ - How to run the scripts

 # Lesson sections